IgniteUI/igniteui-docfx/en/components/select.md

 export class AppModule {}
 ```

 Then add the `igx-select` along with a list of items to choose from.
-We use the [`IgxSelectItemComponent`]({environment:angularApiUrl}/classes/igxselectitemcomponent.html) to display the items that the `igx-select` contains.
+We use [`igx-select-item`]({environment:angularApiUrl}/classes/igxselectitemcomponent.html) to display the items that the `igx-select` contains.
 ```html
 <igx-select>
     <label igxLabel>Simple Select</label>